Ukraine Business Roundup – The fight against higher taxes continues

 What I’m watching

 The Ukrainian government plans to introduce a system of “economic reservation” in order to protect certain employees against mobilization.
 The move would allow more people to be eligible for reservation, even though some are already protected (such as energy sector workers).
 The issue is divisive and extremely sensitive.
-Questions remain about how society will , especially those who serve.
+Questions remain about how society will react, especially those who serve.

 What else is happening?